ExpatAdminHubEuropean expat guide

 When you leave a local contract, the automatic link between salary declarations and health contributions may break.
 If your new employer is abroad, they might not be able (or willing) to affiliate you to the local system.
 If you bill clients as a freelancer, you may fall under a different scheme entirely — one that does not activate until you register.

 This is similar to what happens with banking: the shift from local salary to cross‑border income can trigger new rules, as explored in Why expats suddenly lose access to their bank account — often months after moving.
 In both cases, the risk is highest precisely when life feels most exciting and full of new opportunities.
+If you are navigating this transition in France — registering as auto‑entrepreneur, choosing between micro‑BIC and micro‑BNC, or figuring out your first URSSAF declaration — AdminLanding's free fiscal module walks you through each step so that your social protection does not fall through the cracks along the way.

 8) Private insurance: useful, but not automatic protection